eagle840/katacoda-labs/README.md

 # Katacoda is shutting down on the 15th June 2022.

  I'll be using killercoda from now on, labs will be moved over as needed.
+ You can find the repo here: https://github.com/eagle840/killercoda-labs And the web site at :  https://killercoda.com/ir4engineer/

 # katacoda-labs